Faculty Biographies

 Staff photo

-Janesse Brewer, MPA, IVS Co-director of Stakeholder and Community Engagement is an Associate in the Department of International Health.
+Janesse Brewer, MPA, IVS Director of Stakeholder and Community Engagement is an Associate in the Department of International Health.
 Janesse works primarily in the areas of environment, public health, art, and education.
 She specializes in mediations and community engagement where science, data, cultural norms, trust, and values intersect.
 Janesse is a senior practitioner with more than 20 years of experience in mediation, facilitation, and stakeholder engagement.

 Ms. Brewer has conducted strategic planning, policy dialogues, site-specific mediations, and public engagement processes at local, state, national and international levels.
 She has worked with ASTHO, NACCHO, HHS, CDC, health advocates and communities on the issue of vaccine safety and vaccinomics.